3 simple steps to lose weight as fast as possible. Read now

 Summary

-Because the body closely regulates its pH balance through a series of complicated mechanisms, following an alkaline diet is unlikely to significantly impact blood pH levels for most healthy adults.
+Because the body closely regulates its pH balance through a series of complex mechanisms, following an alkaline diet is unlikely to significantly impact blood pH levels for most healthy adults.

-Still, a balanced diet that includes more fruits, vegetables, dairy milk, and yogurt, more plant protein sources, and limited processed foods may be helpful to maintain normal acid/base balance and overall health.
+Still, a balanced diet that includes more fruits, vegetables, dairy milk, and yogurt; more plant protein sources; and limited processed foods may help maintain normal acid/base balance and overall health.

 Eating more fruits and vegetables and limiting animal products and high-sodium processed foods may or may not help balance pH levels within your body.